Francisco de Paula Santander: Legacy

 Santander's legacy has long been controversial, although his administrative importance in the vice-presidency of Gran Colombia has always been recognized, as well as his military leadership alongside Bolívar and Anzoátegui during the Liberation campaign.
 His reputation was heavily overshadowed by that of Bolívar, and affected by dark patches, such as the execution of prisoners after Boyacá.
 Nor after death did he become an object of veneration in his own country.
 Colombian political divisions did not permit that, as he was often vilified by ultra hard line Conservatives, such as former President Laureano Gomez, due to his opposition to the church and their influence over public education.

 However, over time he has been rehabilitated as the division between the nation's two founding fathers has helped prevent party-political cults of Bolívar.
 In Colombia, Bolívar stands as the Liberator of the nation while Santander as the Lawgiver, the man who built the foundations for democracy in Colombia.
 Bolívar was "the genius of the activity, Santander was the genius of order," in this sense they were, more than an opposition, a complement to each other.

+He is featured as a Comandante General in Sid Meier's Civilization 6, available only to users playing as the Gran Colombia civilization.